 Mostly the comments are favorable, but the majority come from those who have no real experience with Thailand at all …they just “heard good things” about Thailand.

-Well I have more experience than some.
-I lived two full years in Thailand, and although it’s been along time, I love Thailand and I’d go back there in a heartbeat … except that the Philippines just suits my lifestyle better at the moment.
+I lived two full years in Thailand, and although it’s been a long time, I love Thailand and I’d go back there in a heartbeat … except that the Philippines just suits my lifestyle better at the moment.

 My Philippine-born, dual citizen wife also lived and worked in Thailand as well, and if I said, “Thailand tayo” (Thailand, let’s go!) some morning, I am pretty sure she would start packing bags for the trip.

 But this series is about the advisability/suitability of the Philippines in comparison to some other countries, so let’s start by exploring the options you would have if you decided to “escape to Thailand

 I also published a similar contrast article recently contrasting the Philippines with Malaysia.

 In order to try to answer this question for the maximum number of readers, I’m going to break the question down to three general categories of potential “overseas escapees”.
 We’ll first consider those who are single or married to a spouse who is not a Filipino or former Filipino.